Linear & non-linear travel time tomography#

 • A demonstration of running CoFI for a regularized linear parameter estimation problem.
 Can be used as an example of a CoFI template.

-• A demonstration of how a (3rd party) nonlinear forward model can be imported from geo-espresso and used.
+• A demonstration of how a (3rd party) nonlinear forward model can be used.
 Fast Marching algorithm for first arriving raypaths.

 • See how nonlinear iterative matrix solvers can be accessed in CoFI.